Incomprehensible/genh2r/readme.md

     pointnet2.model.pretrained_source=handoversim \
     pointnet2.wait_time=3
 ```
+Note that if you encounter 'out of memory' error during evaluation, you can reduce the `num_runners` parameter.

 ### Visualization
 To visualize the handover process, one can have two options:
 #### Use `pybullet` GUI